Thathri

 Thathri is a town and a notified area committee in Doda district in the Indian union territory of Jammu and Kashmir.
+It is the sub division and tehsil headquarter of Thathri.
 Thathri valley is located in the foothills of the Himalayan mountains, about 85 km from Batote.
 Apart from having ample forests, the town contains many small streams flowing through its various parts.
 It is located on the banks of the Chenab River and the town area is spread over 1.50 sq.
 Km².

 Etymology

-The word Thathri is derived from the Kashmiri word "Thath" (ٹہاٹھ) and according to some other historians, it is derived from the Hindi word "ठठेरा".
+The word Thathri is derived from the Kashmiri word "Thath" (ٹہاٹھ).

 The word thathri is derived from 'thath', which locally means a heap of wood or timber collected on the bank of the river Chenab in earlier times.
 The activities of collection of wood and timber were performed by local people of ancient Thathri (now called Upper Thathri) and from other villages like Tipri, Badanoo, Barshalla, Jangalwar, and Phagsoo.
 The locals earned their living by working as labourers in the collection of wood in the form of huge heaps of wood and timber, which were later on transported to Jammu by different agencies, both government and private.
 So the name thathri has its origin from the word 'thath', which could still be narrated today from the records of forest departments and revenue departments.
 So far as the transportation of wood or timber through Chenab water to the last stop at the bank of the Chenab river at Thathri continued till the construction of the Dool Hasti power project dam.
 After that, this tradition was discontinued and wood and timber were directly transported through trucks and other vehicles from the source of timber in the present day district of Kishtwar to other parts of Jammu and Kashmir.